RefresherTowel/docs/pulse/index.md

 After each callback, Pulse checks both:

-- the callback’s return value, and
+- the callback's return value, and
 - the `consumed` field (for struct payloads).

 If either indicates consumption, Pulse stops notifying remaining listeners for that signal send.